zeke-485/mustar-gazebo/README.md

 ## SETTING UP GAZEBO IN YOUR PC

-1. paste the copied catkin_ws workspace to your /home/user/ (ex. /home/mustar/)
+1. paste the copied files to your /home/user/ (ex. /home/mustar/)

 2. ignore the packages that is related to the hardware of the robot by creating CATKIN_IGNORE files.